Dental Implants in Reno, NV

-Tooth loss is a condition that many people face, and Dr. Galea can help.
+Tooth loss is a condition that many people face, and Dr. Galea or Dr. Curtis can help.
 A complete smile promotes good oral health by serving as a foundation for healthy gums and as the pathway to your overall health.

 A tooth has a root, which is connected to the jaw bone and provides stimulation during chewing.
 When a tooth is missing, the jaw bone does not get stimulated and will atrophy over time.
 When this bone weakens, nearby teeth can shift into the empty place and facial features may begin to sag.
 Bone grafts can be placed to provide a sturdy foundation for dental implants.